The Dan Le Batard Show with Stugotz

 The Dan Le Batard Show with Stugotz is a syndicated sports talk show hosted by Dan Le Batard and Jon "Stugotz" Weiner broadcast out of Miami.
 It was also carried on many ESPN Radio Network affiliates nationwide and simulcast nationally on various ESPN platforms until the show's departure from ESPN in January 2021.
+The show currently airs on Peacock and the NBC Sports FAST channel.

 The show features commentary on the day's sports news, perspective on other news stories, interviews with sports analysts and athletes, as well as pop culture.
 The hosts are known for their self-deprecating humor, which carries over through running jokes.

 History

 The Dan Le Batard Show with Stugotz first aired on September 1, 2004, heard on AM 790 WAXY.
 After running for nine years on local radio, The Dan Le Batard Show debuted on ESPN Radio on September 30, 2013.

 On February 14, 2007, the week of the 2007 NBA All-Star Game, former Miami Heat player Tim Hardaway appeared on the show.
 When asked if he would be accepting of a gay teammate, such as retired NBA center John Amaechi, Hardaway replied: "First of all, I wouldn't want him on my team."
 Hardaway continued, "You know, I hate gay people, so I let it be known," Hardaway said.
 "I don't like gay people and I don't like to be around gay people.
 I am homophobic.
 I don't like it.
 It shouldn't be in the world or in the United States."
 NBA commissioner David Stern, upon learning of the remarks Wednesday, banished Hardaway from All-Star weekend in Las Vegas.
 Following the comments, Hardaway apologized and attended counseling.
 He has also made public appearances supporting gay rights, including one in El Paso, Texas in response to an attempted recall.

 In early 2015, it was announced that the show would be televised on Fusion starting May 19, 2015.
 After the departure of Colin Cowherd from ESPN, the network moved the time slot of the show into the 10 AM to 1 PM slot formerly occupied by The Herd with Colin Cowherd, and moved the live simulcast to ESPNU, with the Fusion broadcast shifting to a tape delay from 1 to 4 PM.
 On May 18, 2016, Fusion aired the show for the last time as the year-long contract with ABC/Disney was expired and was not renewed.